Year 1 Attack Defend Shoot Unit 2 Lesson 3

 Starter Activity

-Ball Fun Movement – Each child has a ball and moves freely around a designated area.
-Teach these commands for quick responses:
+Ball Fun Movement – Each child has a ball and moves freely around a safe, designated area.

-• “Swap!” – Bounce your ball to another player while they do the same with theirs.
+• Swap! – Bounce your ball to a nearby player while they bounce theirs to you.

 Skill Development - Bouncing the Ball to Self

-Start Position: Children stand in their own space, not touching any equipment.
+Start Position: Children begin standing in their own space, not touching any equipment.

-Action: When you call “Go,” they pick up a ball and practise bouncing it to themselves.
+Action: On your command “Go,” children pick up a ball and begin practising bouncing it to themselves.

 A guideline image demonstrating this lesson plan content